 The Company has submitted its Workplace Gender Equality Public Report for its Australian operations in compliance with the Workplace Gender Equality Act 2012 (Cth).
 A copy can be viewed at www.wgea.gov.au.
 The Group has also completed gender pay gap reporting as required by the UK government.
 The most recent report is available at gender-pay-gap.service.gov.uk.

-The Company undertook specific plans and objectives in FY2022 to address its diversity and inclusion goals which are summarised below in Table 1.
-Table 2 summaries our key plans for FY2023.
+The Company undertook specific plans and measurable objectives in FY2023 to address its diversity and inclusion goals which are summarised below in Table 1.
+Table 2 summarises our key plans for FY2024.

-Table 1: FY2022 review and status
+Table 1: FY2023 Review and Status